 “Libraries need to be accessible to all people.
 Part of our core mission is that the library is for everyone.
-People with disabilities deserve to have as much access as everyone else.
-I’m fortunate to have a lot of dedicated colleagues who support this vision."
+People with disabilities deserve the same access as everyone else.
+I’m fortunate to have many dedicated colleagues who support this vision."

 - Elizabeth Gray, Central Services Manager, Yolo County Library

-Some libraries may have stumbled with this real life example, and lacked the services or technology to help him.
-Thanks to the use of Edge, Yolo County Library has been actively strengthening and developing technology services for all patrons since 2014, including patrons with disabilities.
+Some libraries may stumble with this real life example, and lack the services or technology to help him.
+Thanks to the use of Edge, Yolo County Library has actively strengthened and developed technology services for all patrons since 2014, including patrons with disabilities.
 The Edge framework affirmed the work that librarians and support staff were already doing to support access for all.

 “Libraries need to be accessible to all people.
 Part of our core mission is that the library is for everyone,” said Elizabeth Gray, Central Services Manager for Yolo County Library.
-“People with disabilities deserve to have as much access as everyone else.
-I’m fortunate to have a lot of dedicated colleagues who support this vision,” she said.
+“People with disabilities deserve the same access as everyone else.
+I’m fortunate to have many dedicated colleagues who support this vision.”

 The library partnered with the District Attorney to purchase new computers with assistive technology such as ZoomText Magnifier/Reader by Ai Squared – a fully integrated magnification and reading program tailored for low vision readers.
 The funding for the new equipment was through a grant provided by AARP.

-“The District Attorney’s office approached us about setting up the new computers in the library.
-I pointed out that this would help us achieve items from our Edge Action Plan and also help the library achieve the national Edge Benchmarks,” said Gray.
+“The District Attorney’s office approached us to set up the new computers in the library.
+I pointed out this would help us implement items from our Edge Action Plan and also help the library achieve the national Edge benchmarks,” said Gray.

-For the Deaf and hard of hearing community, the library has meeting rooms equipped with Assisted Listening Devices and provides ASL interpreters for programs.
-Although the library facilities already followed ADA guidelines, the Edge benchmarks provided extra incentive to ensure workstations go beyond minimum access requirements and accommodate wheelchairs and mobility vehicles.
+For the deaf and hard of hearing community, the library equips meeting rooms with Assisted Listening Devices and provides ASL interpreters for programs.
+The library facilities already follow ADA guidelines, but the Edge benchmarks ensure workstations go beyond minimum access requirements and accommodate wheelchairs and mobility vehicles.

-In addition to the library using Edge to make improvements for disabled patrons, it also identified ways to improve services and technologies for patrons who don’t speak English.
+In addition to the library using Edge to make improvements for disabled patrons, it identified improvements for library patrons who don’t speak English.